sfabrizio/rc-aurora/README.md

 ## Software

 This is done on platformio, so it's quite straight forward record on VS code whit it.
-Also is possible changhe the board model if you want to the code stay the same.
+Also is possible changhe the board model if you want, the code stay the same.